Business & Consumer Docket (BCD)

 Communicating with the BCD after transfer

-After the case has been transferred to the BCD, eFiling will be available via eFileMaine.
-If all parties have attorneys, eFiling will be mandatory.
+After the case has been transferred to the BCD, eFiling will be available via eFileMaine and will be mandatory for all attorneys.

 Emails regarding BCD cases should be sent to Business.Court@courts.maine.gov and should include only the case title and docket number in the subject heading.
 (Example: John Doe v.
 Jane Smith, BCD-CV-2020-00).
 Communication by email will be sent to trial counsel at the address listed in the Maine Bar Directory.
 The clerk will include counsel's office staff, or another alternate address, on the email service list upon request.

 The following are permitted types of email communication with the BCD:

 - Informal communications regarding scheduling

 - Submission of the BCD Party/Attorney Information sheet

 All communications with the BCD must be simultaneously copied to all other parties in the case.

 Electronic filing after Transfer to BCD